Black Women Creators: Courtney Thomas and Dara M. Wilson

 BGC: Do you have any advice for new creators who are just starting out on their journey?

 Courtney: This is the advice that I have followed for myself and have given to myself: just do it.
-I think a lot of people, even the most well intentioned can give feedback to the point of crippling an idea.
+I think a lot of people, even the most well-intentioned can give feedback to the point of crippling an idea.
 Trying to come up with either the most original idea or the most different and there are just so many identical businesses.
 Whatever you want to make, it’s already been made so don’t focus so hard on making it so different or so unique just make the thing that you want to make.
 Trust that your taste is capable of reaching your audience.
 Do your homework, do your research, be smart in making these choices, but then have faith and push forward.
-Really consider the advice you receiving.
-The most well intentioned people will be content to keep you broke if it keeps you where they want you.
+Really consider the advice you are receiving.
+The most well-intentioned people will be content to keep you broke if it keeps you where they want you.
 People give advice from their limited scope, they don’t see your vision, they don’t see what you see.
 You have to get to a point where you trust your inner voice, that will be anyone’s guiding light in business.

-Dara: My advice is three fold, the first is know yourself.
+Dara: My advice is threefold, the first is know yourself.
 It’s important to know yourself and know what you need to thrive.
 Part of that for me is to recognize that I’m living with major depression, I’m a naturally lower energy kind of person, I’ve got chronic pain, I’m a Spoonie.
 I have to draft off of someone else’s momentum in order to get the stuff I want out the door.
-So know yourself, I’ve told myself some hard truths, for this project especially I needed a partner who complimented me in the ways Courtney does.
+So know yourself, I’ve told myself some hard truths, for this project, especially I needed a partner who complimented me in the ways Courtney does.
 I feel like we are in sync in a way that is very opposite.
 That kind of swapping that we do in life stages and how we’re feeling, in all of the ways that I am sort of lacking creatively, I can rely on her instincts and expertise to pick up that slack for me and hopefully, I provide a similar service to her.
 I knew from the first January I spent in San Francisco and watched SF Sketchfest that I wanted to be apart of it and I didn’t know how.
 This summer I said to Courtney, I think we should do this application but in terms of actually doing the application, I needed her to do that because I just didn’t have it in me at that time.
 Fast forward and we’re going to be participating and it’s so exciting but if I was by myself that opportunity would have just slipped away from me because I wasn’t feeling well.
-So it’s just really important for me to have a partner who is compatible to me in a way that’s complimentary.
+So it’s just really important for me to have a partner who is compatible with me in a way that’s complimentary.

 Courtney: There’s something in here for the people that are reading this, be patient with yourself.
 You are not on anyone’s schedule except your own.